jakubowskimaciej/youtube-api/README.md

+this is a youtube search project from 'Modern React with Redux' course made by Stephen Grider.
+I used React Hooks and Styled Components instead of class based components and Semantic UI.\

-npm install --save-dev eslint-plugin-prettier npm install --save-dev --save-exact prettier npm install --save-dev eslint-config-prettier
+npm install --save-dev eslint-plugin-prettier.\
+npm install --save-dev --save-exact prettier.\
+npm install --save-dev eslint-config-prettier.\